-This isn’t a completely new finding; we know that many women regret agreeing to or asking for an induction (although it’s important to note that others, of course, are happy with their decision), but each additional study and review makes it clearer that we need to find better ways of getting good and balanced information to women before they make this kind of decision.
+This isn’t a completely new finding.
+We know that many women regret agreeing to or asking for an induction.
+It’s important to note that others, of course, are happy with their decision.
+But each additional study and review makes it clearer that we need to find better ways of getting good and balanced information to women before they make this decision.

 This is important because an increasing number of healthy women are finding that they are offered induction of labour on a routine basis.
 This is in contrast to the situation where a woman is offered induction of her labour because she is experiencing a specific problem.

 As the authors show, “The review indicates that induction of labour is a challenging experience for women, which can be understood in terms of the gap between women’s needs and the reality of their experience concerning information and decision-making, support, and environment.”
 (Coates et al 2018).

 The rising induction rate is increasingly being recognised as a problem.
-Recent NHS England maternity statistics show that a third of women are having their labour induced, and popular midwifery-led facilities are being closed because midwives are being moved into hospitals as the result of the growing number of inductions.
+NHS England maternity statistics show that a third of women are having their labour induced, and popular midwifery-led facilities are being closed because midwives are being moved into hospitals as the result of the increasing number of inductions.

 Coates R, Cupples G, Scamell A and McCourt C (2018).
 Women’s experiences of induction of labour: qualitative systematic review and thematic synthesis.
 Midwifery DOI: https://doi.org/10.1016/j.midw.2018.10.013

 Want to stay up to date and get regular updates on birth-related research and thinking sent free to your inbox?

 Books to help you become informed and make the decisions that are right for you…